hubotio/hubot/CONTRIBUTING.md

 # Contributing

+Everyone is welcome to contribute to Hubot.
+Contributing doesn’t just mean submitting pull requests—there are many different ways for you to get involved, including answering questions in [chat](https://hubot-slackin.herokuapp.com/), reporting or triaging [issues](https://github.com/github/hubot/issues), and participating in the [Hubot evolution process](https://github.com/hubotio/evolution).

-This project adheres to the [Contributor Covenant Code of Conduct](http://contributor-covenant.org).
+No matter how you want to get involved, we ask that you first learn what’s expected of anyone who participates in the project by reading the [Contributor Covenant Code of Conduct](http://contributor-covenant.org).
 By participating, you are expected to uphold this code.

 We love pull requests.
 Here's a quick guide: